fernandopassaia/app_fullstackdemo/README.md

 ### AppFullStackDemo .NetCore 3.1 DDD/SOLID/CQRS/Api Rest
 ### Angular 9 Material Panel + React Native Mobile.
+### If you like this project, follow us and give a star :sunglasses: :computer:

 * Note: Esse documento também está disponível em Português.
 Por favor veja o README-PT.
 * Note 2: I've also recorded some Vídeos tutorials that shows how to RUN this app.
 Links below.
-* Note 3: We have this system published ONLINE, you can access and test it.
-Links below.
-* Note 4: You can use just parts of this project.
+* Note 3: You can use just parts of this project.
 Example: If you are not MobileDev, just ignore it.

 #
 ### Business Logic: